ISUgenomics/SequelTools/README.md

 #### Using alternative R plotting scripts

-Some users may want to modify _SequelTools_' plots and the summary statistics table or to use _SequelTools_' intermediate files to generate completely different plots.
-Such users will need to run _SequelTools_ once using the `-k` argument to generate the indermediate files and retain them at the end of _SequelTools_' operation.
+Some users may want to modify _SequelTools_' QC plots and the summary statistics table or to use _SequelTools_' intermediate QC files to generate completely different plots.
+Such users will need to run _SequelTools_' QC tool once using the `-k` argument to generate the indermediate files and retain them at the end of _SequelTools_' operation.
 Next, the user will need to create their custom R script.
-If the user wishes to modify _SequelTools_' plots, rather than generate completely different plots, said user should start by copying and renaming either `plotForSequelQC_wScraps.R` or `plotForSequelQC_noScraps.R` depending on whether said user is running _SequelTools_ with or without scraps files, respectively.
+If the user wishes to modify _SequelTools_' QC plots, rather than generate completely different plots, said user should start by copying and renaming either `plotForSequelQC_wScraps.R` or `plotForSequelQC_noScraps.R` depending on whether said user is running the QC tool with or without scraps files, respectively.

 Next the user will need to modify the copied script as needed.
 During the process of writing scripts it is common to run the script several times to test new code as it is being written.
-In order to make this process faster for the user we have added a parameter `-s` which will skip the read length calculations with samtools and the statistical calculations with Python which together generate the intermediate files.
+In order to make this process faster for the user we have added a parameter `-s` which will skip the read length calculations with samtools and the statistical calculations with Python which together generate the QC intermediate files.
 Together these steps make up most of the runtime of _SequelTools_' QC Tool, therefore skipping these steps allows for rapid testing of alternative plotting scripts.
-Whether the user is modifying a _SequelTools_ R plotting script or using one created from scratch, at this time the user will also need to provide the custom plotting script to _SequelTools_.
+Whether the user is modifying a _SequelTools_ R QC plotting script or using one created from scratch, at this time the user will also need to provide the custom plotting script to _SequelTools_.
 This can be done by using the `-r` argument followed by the name of the custom script.
 Keep in mind that the `-k` argument will remain necessary or else the intermediate files will all be deleted at the end of _SequelTools_' operation.

-An example of running \textit{SequelQC} with an alternative R plotting script with minimal recommended arguments with scraps files:
+An example of running _SequelTools_ with an alternative R plotting script with minimal recommended arguments with scraps files:

 ```
-./SequelTools.sh -t Q -u subFiles.txt -c scrFiles -k -s -r altRscript\_wScraps.R
+./SequelTools.sh -t Q -u subFiles.txt -c scrFiles -k -s -r altRscript_wScraps.R
 ```

 or

 ```
-bash SequelTools.sh -t Q -u subFiles.txt -c scrFiles -k -s -r altRscript\_wScraps.R
+bash SequelTools.sh -t Q -u subFiles.txt -c scrFiles -k -s -r altRscript_wScraps.R
 ```

 and without scraps files:

 ```
-./SequelTools.sh -t Q -u subFiles.txt -k -s -r altRscript\_noScraps.R
+./SequelTools.sh -t Q -u subFiles.txt -k -s -r altRscript_noScraps.R
 ```

 or

 ```
-bash SequelTools.sh -t Q -u subFiles.txt -k -s -r altRscript\_noScraps.R
+bash SequelTools.sh -t Q -u subFiles.txt -k -s -r altRscript_noScraps.R
 ```

-### Read Subsampling and Read Filtering Tool formatting argument
+### The Read Subsampling and Read Filtering Tool formatting argument

 The `-f` argument allows the user to choose the format of the results files.
 The options for this argument are `s` for SAM format, `b` for BAM format, and `2` for both formats.